-Organized by the student-led UBC Sustainability Ambassadors, SDG Week is the first of its kind at the Vancouver campus, focusing on SDG Goals from diverse perspectives.
+Organized by the UBC Sustainability Ambassadors, SDG Week seeks to increase awareness of and engagement with the Goals from diverse perspectives.
 From science and technology to public health, business, and politics, we’ll discuss challenges and solutions to turn talk into action.

 We acknowledge that these events take place on the traditional, ancestral, and unceded territory of the Musqueam people.